• ABOUT US

 We use high-quality drama and the process of making and performing theatre as our tools for change, supporting the next generation by focusing on activities with children and young people.

-We’re passionate about the arts and know that they have the potential to change and enrich lives, to share and show our potential as human beings and to transform society.
+We’re passionate about the arts and know that they have the potential to change and enrich lives, to share and show our potential as human beings, and to transform society.
 Our theatre productions explore contemporary concerns and the realities of the world we’re living in right now – inviting positive change.

-We believe there is huge value in shared, enjoyable, and entertaining experiences and of group achievement – especially through challenges.
+We believe there is huge value in shared, enjoyable, and entertaining experiences, and of group achievement – especially through challenges.
 The way we work supports achieving excellence in both the process of making theatre and in the end products.

-Our work with adults and businesses is founded on the same principles and values we apply when making theatre; creating an environment that is genuinely supportive and accessible, where everyone feels valued as an individual, and is enabled to contribute.
+Our work with adults and businesses is founded on the same principles and values that we apply when making theatre; creating an environment that is genuinely supportive and accessible, where everyone feels valued as an individual, and is enabled to contribute.

 Picture